 BS in Speech-Language PathologyAdmission

 The purpose of the undergraduate program in speech-language pathology is to encourage critical thinking, scientific inquiry, interprofessional collaboration, and the ability to work in a global community to prepare for careers in communication sciences and disorders.
 Since 1947, graduates of our program have gone on to pursue master’s degrees and doctoral degrees across the nation.
-Graduates help individuals with communication disorders nationally and across the globe.

 Specific to majors in speech-language pathology, the Council of Academic Programs in Communication Sciences and Disorders has identified the basic requirements for a person to practice speech-language pathology.
 Individuals must have skills in five areas: communication, motor, intellectual-cognitive, sensory-observational and behavioral-social.
 Read more about essential functions here.
 For additional information on the fields of speech-language pathology and audiology, please visit the website for the American Speech-Language-Hearing Association.